 The Adler Arena should've just dyed its ice orange.
 That's how dominant the Netherlands was in speed skating, taking 23 of the total 36 medals up for grabs, fuelled by the four sweeps we mentioned above.
 When rivals start saying things like "It's only interesting for the Dutch," you know a country has reached a unique - and record-breaking - level of mastery.

 1.)
 MOST CAREER INDIVIDUAL MEDALS WON AT THE WINTER OLYMPICS

 Our top spot, though, goes to a pair of individuals.
 For all the great teamwork and national pride that come out during any Olympics, it often boils down to the individual; the person who has spent countless hours and made unquantifiable sacrifices for a quadrennial moment in the sun.
 And so we salute Norwegians Ole Einar Bjoerndalen and Marit Bjoergen.
 The former captured two biathlon golds, making him the most decorated Winter Olympian ever with 13 medals.
 And the latter took three golds in cross-country skiing, tying her for the most decorated female Winter Olympian ever at 10 total medals (six of those gold, more than her fellow record holders Stafania Belmondo and Raisa Smetanina).

-Have a favorite record we didn't mention here?
+Have a favourite record we didn't mention here?
 Let us know in the comments.
 And see you in Rio!